vrich-100/Splunk_Oracle_Cloud_Deploy/Readme.md

 Confirm desired ports listed [bash scripts]

-### 4. Deploying your local copy of this repository
+### 4. Deploying your local copy of this repository in Oracle Cloud

 OCI-Resource Manager-Stacks

 Create New Stack

-Install .tf
+Upload your local copy of this repository (with the corrected IP addresses in the bash scripts) as a folder or .zip.

+*Make sure to fill in the password variable with your desired Splunk instance password*

 After Instances are Created
 Get OCID for Heavy Forwarder: __________
-Add the reserve ip to the Cluster_Manager instance OCI-Instance(cluster-manager)-Attached VNICs, Click on {Name}, IPv4 address, Reserved IP
+Attach the desired reserved ip address to the Cluster_Manager instance OCI-Instance(cluster-manager)-Attached VNICs, Click on {Name}, IPv4 address, Reserved IP

 Confirm the policies for:
--Logging
--Streaming
+- Logging
+- Streaming
--Service Connector Hub, make sure to add the Audit logs
+- Service Connector Hub, make sure to add the Audit logs
 - Create Dynamic Group (update with compartment OCID or instance.id of the Heavy Forwarder):
 Name of Dynamic Group:______________________ (ex SplunkTest)
 Ex: Any {instance.compartment.id ='ocid1.tenancy.oc1..aXXXX'}

 Create Policy permissions:
 	Allow dynamic-group SplunkTest to use stream-pull in tenancy

+### 5. In your Splunk Instances
 Splunk On Heavy Forwarder:
 -create index for OCI events NAME OF INDEX: _____________ -install OCI TA